Why is Hail Damage Repair Important?

-A filler is applied over the surface damaged by hail, and then it is sanded for a smooth look.
+A filler is applied over the surface damaged by hail and then sanded for a smooth look.
 The panel is also re-painted to match the rest of the vehicle.

-Using body filler is the traditional method for hail damage repair.
-This process often strips a vehicle of its original finish, replacing it with an aftermarket finish, which may not comply with the same original equipment manufacturer (OEM) standards as the manufacturer intended.
+Using a body filler is the traditional method for hail damage repair.
+This process often strips a vehicle of its original finish, replacing it with an aftermarket finish.
+The replaced finish may not comply with the same original equipment manufacturer (OEM) standards as the manufacturer intended.

 2. Remove and Replace (R & R):

 Remove and replace simply means removing all damaged panels and replacing them with new ones.
-After replacements are completed, the panels are repainted to match the rest of the body.
+Replacements must be completed first before the panels are repainted to match the rest of the body.

 The R & R method may not be cost-effective for extensive damages as the total parts needed may require a hefty check.

 PDR is an advanced technique that has become increasingly popular.
 It can remove various sizes of dents, dings, and body creases.
 Within 1 to 3 days, your car can return to its factory-like condition with PDR.